Jithin-K-Sojan/distributed-FS/README.md

 # distributed-FS

-Refer to P2.pdf for details on the details of the distributed file system.
+Refer to P2.pdf for details on the implementation of the distributed file system.